galaxyproject/training-material/RNA-Seq/tutorials/ref_based.md

 ## Data upload

-The data is available at NCBI Gene Expression Omnibus (GEO) under accession number [GSE18508](http://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE18508).
-Here, we have 7 samples:
+We will look at 7 samples:
-- 3 treated samples with Pasilla (PS) gene depletion (called "pasilla-depleted")
+- 3 treated samples with Pasilla (PS) gene depletion
-- 4 untreated samples (called "wt")
+- 4 untreated samples

 Each sample constitutes a separate biological replicate of the corresponding condition (treated or untreated).
 Moreover, two of the treated and two of the untreated samples are from a paired-end sequencing assay, while the remaining samples are from a single-end sequencing experiment.